 Templating Recognizer uses the chosen instruction to perform image correction and dewarping of the desired location and then runs processors within the given processor group on the corrected image.

 What about classifiers?

 We changed those too.
-In the old API, a developer had to define a single document classifier that needed to provide a classification of the document based on the parser results obtained in the pre-classification stage of Templating Recognizer's processing in order to continue processing with the document-specific parsers.
-Yes, we know that was a complex sentence, but it describes the very complex process that developers had to follow in order to use Templating API to correctly recognize the custom document.
+In the old API, a developer had to define a single document classifier that needed to provide a classification of the document based on the parser results obtained in the pre-classification stage of Templating Recognizer's processing to continue processing with the document-specific parsers.
+Yes, we know that was a complex sentence, but it describes the very complex process that developers had to follow in order to use Templating API to recognize the custom document correctly.

-Now, in order to provide a better abstraction, we created Class, which is an object containing two collections of processor groups and a classifier.
+Now, to provide a better abstraction, we created Class, which is an object containing two collections of processor groups and a classifier.
 The two collections of processor groups within Class are:

 the classification processor group collection;